jackyzha0/quartz/content/Seedlings/Move Your Body.md

 * Increased productivity
 * Reduced anxiety

-The "every day" part is important, because [[Consistency]] is key to most things worth doing.
+The "every day" part is important, because [[./Consistency|Consistency]] is key to most things worth doing.